themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Moon, Perk: Friend of the Night
-  -- Gives bleeding cure and speed increase from dusk till dawn at any weather -- Effect stacks with each artefact on belt
+  -- Gives bleeding cure and speed increase from dusk till dawn at any weather -- Decreases sleepiness at night, increases sleepiness at day -- Effect stacks with each artefact on belt

   -- Signet, Perk: Light of Tranquility